Gabrock94/pyaesthetics/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PrettyWebsite's documentation! - V. 0.0.4
+Welcome to pyaesthetics's documentation! - V. 0.0.7
 ======================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

+   analysis
    brightness
    colorfulness
    colorDetection